-Our board of directors may, in its absolute discretion, decline to register any transfer of any Ordinary Share which is not fully paid up or on which we have a lien.
+Our board of directors may, in its absolute discretion, decline to register any transfer of any Ordinary Share.
 Our board of directors may also decline to register any transfer of any Ordinary Share unless:

-- the instrument of transfer is lodged with us, accompanied by the certificate for the ordinary shares to which it relates and such other evidence as our board of directors may reasonably require to show the right of the transferor to make the transfer; - the instrument of transfer is in respect of only one class of shares; - the instrument of transfer is properly stamped, if required; - in the case of a transfer to joint holders, the number of joint holders to whom the Ordinary Share is to be transferred does not exceed four; - the shares are free from any lien in favor of us; and - a fee of such maximum sum as the Nasdaq may determine to be payable or such lesser sum as our directors may from time to time require is paid to us in respect thereof.
+- the instrument of transfer is lodged with us, accompanied by the certificate for the ordinary shares to which it relates and such other evidence as our board of directors may reasonably require to show the right of the transferor to make the transfer; - the instrument of transfer is in respect of only one class of shares; - · the instrument of transfer is properly stamped, if required; - · in the case of a transfer to joint holders, the number of joint holders to whom the Ordinary Share is to be transferred does not exceed four; - · the shares are free from any lien in favor of us; and - · a fee of such maximum sum as the Nasdaq may determine to be payable or such lesser sum as our directors may from time to time require is paid to us in respect thereof.